 This SFR should be chosen if the TOE is distributed and the protocol(s) selected in FPT_ITT.1 utilize X.509v3 certificates for peer authentication.
 In this case, the use of revocation list checking is optional as there are additional requirements surrounding the enabling and disabling of the ITT channel as defined in FCO_CPC_EXT.1.
 If the revocation checking is not supported, the ST author should select “no revocation method”.
 However, if certificate revocation checking is supported, the ST author must select whether this is performed using OCSP or CRLs.

-The TOE shall be capable of supporting a minimum path length of two certificates.
-That is, it shall support a certificate hierarchy comprising of at least a self-signed root certificate and a leaf certificate.
+The TOE must be capable of supporting a minimum path length of two certificates.
+That is, it must support a certificate hierarchy comprising of at least a self-signed root certificate and a leaf certificate.

 The chain validation is expected to terminate with a trust anchor.
 This means the validation can terminate with any trusted CA certificate designated as a trust anchor.
 This CA certificate must be loaded into the trust store ('certificate store', ' trusted CA Key Store' or similar) managed by the platform.
 If the TOE’s trust store supports loading of multiple hierarchical CA certificates or certificate chains, the TOE must clearly indicate all certificates it considers trust anchors.